olga-churkina/Germany-code/README.md

-## "A quasi-experiment in international student mobility: Germany’s fee re-introductions" in European Journal of Higher Education
+## Replication code for "A quasi-experiment in international student mobility: Germany’s fee re-introductions" in European Journal of Higher Education

+###  Package installations

+The following R packages are used in the analysis:

 - readxl (Excel files)
 - plm (panel data)